-There’s a lot to know about navigating Dsco.
-The following are a few tips and tricks we’ve put together to help you and your trading partners better use the platform.
+This article contains tips and tricks to help you and your trading partners use CommerceHub's Dsco platform.

 - Time Zones: The default time zone in the portal is UTC.
-To change the time zone in the “Settings” area, hover your mouse over the account name in the top right-hand area of the screen, then click “Settings”.
+You can change the time zone on the General Settings page (Settings > General Settings).

-- Passwords: If you ever forget your password and need to reset it, simply visit app.dsco.io and click the “Forgot your password?” link.
+Passwords: If you ever forget your password and need to reset it:

-- Usernames: Dsco usernames are case-sensitive.
-If your login attempt fails, double check the case of your username.
+- Email addresses: Email addresses are case-sensitive.
+If your login attempt fails, double check the case of your email address.

-Subscription Types: There are two different types of Dsco subscriptions:
+Subscription Types: There are two different types of subscriptions:

-- Users: These are paying customers who connect with more than one trading partner through Dsco.
+- Users: These are paying customers who connect with more than one trading partner through the Dsco platform.

-- Invited Users: These are users who have been invited to connect with a Dsco user.
-These types of users only have one connection through Dsco.
+- Invited Users: These are users who have been invited to connect with a Dsco platform user.
+These types of users only have one connection through the Dsco platform.

 Data Processing Errors and Failures